Adilius/WSDG/README.md

 Cron in linux

 ### Windows
 Copy paste to notepad.
 Edit paths in $action.
-Execute should path to either your global Python or to the virtual enviroment Python.
+Execute should path to either your global Python or to the virtual enviroment Python you use for the project.
 Argument should path to adiliuswsdg.py file.
 ```
-$action = New-ScheduledTaskAction -Execute "path\to\python.exe" -Argument "path\to\AdiliusWSDG\adiliugswsdg.py"
+$action = New-ScheduledTaskAction -Execute "path\to\python.exe" -Argument "path\to\AdiliusWSDG\adiliuswsdg.py"
 $trigger = New-ScheduledTaskTrigger -Daily -At 5:00am
 $trigger.StartBoundary = [DateTime]::Parse($trigger.StartBoundary).ToLocalTime().ToString("s")
 $settings = New-ScheduledTaskSettingsSet -ExecutionTimeLimit 0